hongshibao/portfolio-tool/README.md

 # portfolio-tool
 This is a simple tool to compute daily closed price with currency impact for your portfolio.
 The daily stock price and currency exchange rate are from [Alpha Vantage](https://www.alphavantage.co/) [API](https://www.alphavantage.co/documentation/).
+You can add new data sources by implementing the data interface [IData](portfolio/data/interface.py) in `portfolio/data/interface.py`.

 ## Environment Setup
 1. Install python3 using `pyenv`